Readouble

 skipUntil()

-The skipUntil method skips over items from the collection until the given callback returns true and then returns the remaining items in the collection as a new collection instance:
+The skipUntil method skips over items from the collection while the given callback returns false.
+Once the callback returns true all of the remaining items in the collection will be returned as a new collection:

 $collection = collect([1, 2, 3, 4]);